The great looking picture above is about 10 years old.

 From 1965 to 1972, I was in the U. S. Navy.
 During 1968 to 1970, I helped operate the Navy MARS station (N0EFN) in Cam Ranh Bay, Vietnam while stationed there.
 During that time, I probably ran several thousand phone patches from servicemen caught in the conflict (not war) to their family and friends back in the States.
 When less than optimal 20m MARS band conditions existed, which was just about every morning, I talked to my family until the band improved enough that others would be able to carry on a decent phone call.

 There were two complete Collins S-Lines with Tx, Rx and Henry amps as well as a couple other Collins transceivers.
-It was all fed to an LPA's at 50' right on the beach front.
+It was all fed to a 5 element beam pointed to Seattle, WA at 30' right on the beach front.
 Every morning I ran a daily QSO with stations in the Washington State area for phone patches.
-I came in one morning and remember smelling something electrical that was not good.
+I came in one morning and remember smelling something electrical, and that was not good.
 When I fired up everythng for my morning schedule, I found out the smell was from one of the linears.
 I suspect that one of the other operators had tried to tune it to the maximum SWR instead of minimum SWR and maximum PWR out.
 That one became a real boat anchor.
 Luckly, he did not try the other one.
 If he did, he did it right.

 For many, the first contact with me was from the projection booth at the old Arkansas Theater in downtown Little Rock, where I used my Regency HR-2A, a mag mount antenna and a small power supply, while I was totally bored showing movies to an almost empty 1,500 seat house.
 I did show the WORLD PREMIERE of "White Lighting" staring Bert Reynolds to not one, but two back to back full houses the same night.
 That old theater actually seated over 1,500 with both balconies in use.
 They spent tens of thousands of dollars to remodel the theater for the premiere and then within a couple years, it was closed and finally torn down.